djalbat/the-occam-user-manual/understanding-grammars.md

                                         "2"[unassigned] [0]                     "3"[unassigned] [0]
 ```

-In fairness it is deeper than the previous parse tree but this is unavoidable given the required `argument` nodes.
+In fairness it is deeper than the previous parse tree but this is only because of the requisite `argument` nodes.
-Other than that, note that precedence has been enforced with no compromises on readability.
+Other than that, note that precedence has been enforced with hardly any compromises on readability either of the parse tree or the BNF.
-Also, finally, note that it would be possible to augment the `term` rule with futher defintions, there being no need for any kind of hierarchy of definitions.
+Finally, note that it is possible to add further definitions to the `term` rule independently without introducting left recursion that cannot be elimintate

 ## Left recursion